-PALENICA BIAŁCZAŃSKA → MORSKIE OKO MOUNTAIN HUT - red trail 2h
+STARTING IN PALENICA BIAŁCZAŃSKA TOWARDS MORSKIE OKO MOUNTAIN HUT (red trail)

-To be honest, the trail leading to Morskie Oko lake is nothing interesting.
-Just a long asphalt road, which can make walking rather unpleasant, especially if we wear hiking boots.
-Loads of people, even early in the morning.
+The trail leading to Morskie Oko lake is nothing exciting.
+Just a long asphalt road, can make walking rather unpleasant, especially if we wear hiking boots.
+There are lots of people on the road, even early in the morning.

 There's one interesting spot on this trail - Wodogrzmoty Mickiewicza (1100m).
-Those are picturesque waterfall cascades which make a lot of noise and are a great spot for taking a photo.
+Those are picturesque waterfall cascades which make a lot of noise and are an excellent spot for taking a photo.

-If you hike fast and don't take many breaks you can get to Morskie Oko lake in less than 1.5 hour.
+If you hike fast and don't take many breaks, you can get to Morskie Oko lake in less than 1.5 hours.

-MORSKIE OKO → CZARNY STAW POD RYSAMI - red trail 50min
+ON THE WAY FROM MORSKIE OKO TO CZARNY STAW POD RYSAMI (red trail)